-JoAnn Kulesza is presently Interim Chair and Music Director of the Opera Department at the Peabody Conservatory of Music in Baltimore, MD.
-The Department produces between six and ten performances a year, serving between 85 and 100 singers.
+JoAnn Kulesza is presently Musical Director of the Opera Theatre Program at the Peabody Conservatory in Baltimore, MD.
+The Peabody Opera Theatre Program produces between six and ten performances a year, serving between 85 and 100 singers.
 With her years of experience in the professional world, she provides an important aspect of the aspiring professionals’ training.
 Well versed in Opera’s vast repertoire, she teaches classes in recitative, repertoire and works with collaborative pianists and conductors at the school.
-She team-teaches a seminar in Opera Conducting with the master teacher Gustav Meier.

 A life-long lover of choral music, Kulesza worked with the renowned Margaret Hillis at the Chicago Symphony Chorus and as assistant to Chorus Master Philip Morehead at the Chicago Lyric Opera.
 She was chorus master for the Wolf Trap Opera Company for many years and prepared the chorus for Washington National Opera’s Romeo & Juliet in 2004, under Maestro Bertrand de Billy.
 She presently conducts the Arundel Vocal Arts Society, a chorus of 35-45 members, in two concerts annually, of a wide variety of repertoire; she is in her eighth year as Music Director of this ensemble.
 Kulesza’s vast experience also includes work with the Western Opera Theatre, Pittsburgh Opera Center, New York Chamber Ensemble, Washington Opera, Baltimore Opera, and Utah Festival Opera.

-Kulesza earned a Bachelor’s of Music at Western Michigan University and a Master’s of Music at Cincinnati College-Conservatory of Music.
+Kulesza earned a Bachelor of Music at Western Michigan University and a Master of Music at Cincinnati College-Conservatory of Music.